kmoon2437/midifile/README.md

 midi/zk file parser

 ## About ZK file
 The zk file is a file format created for use in [zxe-karaoke-player](https://github.com/kmoon2437/zxe-karaoke-player).
+(Actually, It is just json)

 ## Usage
 ```js